 - Include citations and bibliographies

 - Activity: Create figures and tables in a Quarto document

 Reviews of Reproducible Reports with Quarto and R Markdown

 “The instructor was patient, kind, well-prepared, and very knowledgeable.
-His enthusiasm for the subject matter was completely contagious, and he really opened my eyes to the possibilities of using R Markdown for, well, almost everything.
-Also, the instructor pointed the class towards online collaborative tools for co-working on and rendering R Markdown documents, which I absolutely plan to incorporate into my own workflows.”
+His enthusiasm for the subject matter was completely contagious, and he really opened my eyes to the possibilities of using [Quarto and] R Markdown for, well, almost everything.
+Also, the instructor pointed the class towards online collaborative tools for co-working on and rendering [Quarto and] R Markdown documents, which I absolutely plan to incorporate into my own workflows.”